 The French Air Force intends to use the Dassualt Rafale fighters for at least another half a century.
 As transmits "Warspot" citing the janes.com portal, the Air Force command is planning four stages of modernization of the fighter.

-Fourth-generation French fighters will last until 2070 after several upgrades, and will be replaced by sixth-generation fighters, developed jointly by France, Germany and Spain, as part of the program for creating the future Future Combat Air System (FCAS) aviation combat system, which will be based on a new combat Next Generation Weapon System (NGWS) aircraft.
+Fourth-generation French fighters will last until 2070, having gone through several modernizations, and they will be replaced by sixth-generation fighters, developed jointly by France, Germany and Spain as part of a program to create a promising aviation Future Combat Air System (FCAS) combat system, which will be based on the new Next Generation Weapon System (NGWS) combat aircraft.

 According to the deputy chief of staff, plans and programs of the French Air Force, Major General Frederic Parisot, four more stages of the modernization of Rafale are planned.

 Currently, the French Air Force operates fighter standard F3-R, which is a further modernization of the fighter Rafale F3.
 The development of the F3-R standard started back in the 2013 year and now has received official approval for use in the French Air Force and Navy.

 A key feature of the F3-R is support for the MBDA Meteor missiles, the Thales Talios laser pointer, and the advanced Safran AASM satellite guidance system.
 In addition, aircraft upgraded to the new standard will receive updated sensors and a computer system.